jerv13/zrcms/Notes.md

 ## @todo ##

 - there is a disconnect in container rendering
-- rendering pattern seems off - why 2 ways to render (RenderCmsResource and RenderContent)
+- getBlockRevisionData in GetBlockRevisionRenderDataBasic could work like containers
+- <identifier>